GSWarrington/GSWarrington.github.io/_posts/2019-1-11-mask-and-DOF.md

 [<img src="{{ site.baseurl }}/images/extension-tube-pin.jpg" width="800">]({{ site.baseurl }}/images/extension-tube-pin.jpg)

-Anyway, 17 mm his is about 1 1/3 stops up from f/1.8 and is at f/2.8.
+Anyway, 17 mm is about 1 1/3 stops up from f/1.8 and is at f/2.8.
 If I"m not going to have electronic control of the aperature, this is probably a better chocie than f/1.8.
 At f/1.8, _very_ little would be in focus.
 But even at f/2.8, very little is in focus.
 So I